MSS OCCUPANCY BUS LAYER is the backbone of the system, carrying track occupancy status through the layout

 The 8-conductor MSS Occupancy Bus has two primary wiring patterns, also known as MSS Elements:

-Note: MSS Crossover Elements are not to be confused with railroad track crossovers that connect two parallel tracks.
+Note: Do not confuse MSS Crossover Elements with railroad track crossovers connecting two parallel tracks.

 and associated MSS Occupancy Busses.